hall-lab/cromulent/README.md

 Each subcommand will have it own set of options.
 Try `cromulent <subcommand> --help` for more details on each subcommand.

+## Configuration File

+Some cromulent subcommands require a configuration file to run.
+For ease of use, cromulent uses the jes.conf file used by cromwell.
+This  file is in the [HOCON](https://github.com/chimpler/pyhocon) format, which is similar to [JSON](https://www.json.org/).
+Set the environment variable `CROMULENT_CONFIG` to the file you would like to use.
+The typical use of the config file is to ascertain the location and connection parameters for the cromwell database.
+See the examples below for details of these parameters.

+#### Cromwell's MYSQL Example
+_in cromwell's jes.conf_

+    database {
+      db {
+        url = "jdbc:mysql://cromwell-mysql:3306/cromwell?rewriteBatchedStatements=true&useSSL=false"\n
+        user = "cromwell"
+        password = "words"
+      }
+    }

+#### Local MYSQL Example
+_use your own HOCON formatted file_

+    database {
+      db {
+        host = localhost
+        port = 3306
+        user = "root"
+        password = "words"
+      }
+    }

+#### SQLite Example
+_use your own HOCON formatted file_

+    database {
+      db {
+        file = "/somewhere/db.sqlite"
+      }
+    }

 # Cromwell Workflow Reports

 The `cromulent wf` subcommand contains various report types for actively running and completed cromwell workflows.